CarrotyLemons/crtag/README.md

 [myfile1]
 hash = "644bcc7e564373040999aac89e7622f3ca71fba1d972fd94a31c3bfbf24e3938"
 tags = ["rust", "coding"]
-version = "1.0.0" # Describes the semantic versioning of the program that last looked over this tag
+version = "1.0.0" # Describes the semantic versioning of the program that tagged this file

 [mydirectory]
 # There is no hash for directories